The Greatest Danger for Christians

 At that time the disciples came to Jesus and asked, "Who is the greatest in the kingdom of heaven?"
 He called a little child and had him stand among them.
 And he said: "I tell you the truth, unless you change and become like little children, you will never enter the kingdom of heaven."
 (Mat 18:1-3)

-To escape hell a person must get saved and endure to the end, which doesn’t always happen.
+To escape hell a person must get saved and endure to the end (Mt.
+10:22; Heb.
+3:14; Rev. 2:10,11), which doesn't always happen.
 If one gets saved and afterwards dies physically in a spiritually dead condition, he will still go to hell, the same as if he was never born again.
-Don’t be deceived: hell is the greatest danger which exists.
-Therefore: No sin or person is ever worth going to hell over.
-GOD BLESS YOU.
+Don't be deceived: hell is the greatest danger which exists for YOU and NO SIN OR PERSON is ever worth going to hell over.